Florida Largemouth Bass Fishing Information

 Address : 10900 Chase Rd., Windermere, FL - 34786

 I've been a professional Bass fishing guide and tournament fisherman since 1998.
-I began my career on Lake Okeechobee, and later moved back to the Orlando / Kissimmee area in 2002.
+I began my career on Lake Okeechobee, and in 2002, moved I moved back to the Orlando / Kissimmee area.
 Since then, I've been a full-time trophy Bass fishing guide on Lake Toho, the Kissimmee Chain, Butler Chain and more...